Samavia-11/PAGB/PAGB_POLICIES.md

 - **Enhanced Visibility** – Open Access ensures that research articles are freely accessible on the Internet without restrictions, allowing a wide and diverse audience to access and download full-text papers.
 Additionally, Open Access publications have an increased likelihood of being indexed and discoverable through various search engines and academic databases.
 - **Increased Citation Impact** – The heightened visibility and accessibility of Open Access articles contribute to greater citation rates, as these publications benefit from broader dissemination and public exposure.
-- **Expedited Publication Process** – Articles accepted for publication in NDU Journal are typically made available online more swiftly compared to traditional, subscription-based, or print journals, facilitating rapid dissemination of research findings.
+- **Expedited Publication Process** – Articles accepted for publication in PAGB are typically made available online more swiftly compared to traditional, subscription-based, or print journals, facilitating rapid dissemination of research findings.

   This policy underlines the journal’s commitment to fostering scholarly communication by enhancing accessibility, promoting intellectual property respect, and supporting authors in achieving greater academic impact.